exercism/julia/concepts/vector-operations/about.md

 sum(v)  # => 9
 ```

-When we reach the Concept on multidimensional arrays, it will become clearer that this is _dimension reduction_ rather than necessarily returning a scalar.
+When we reach the Concept on [multidimensional arrays][concept-multi-dimensional-arrays], it will become clearer that this is _dimension reduction_ rather than necessarily returning a scalar.
 If that makes no sense to you, skip worrying about it for now.

 There are many more functions of this type.